CodePushGo/website/src/content/blog/en/how-to-use-semantic-versioning-with-capgo-ota-updates.md

 ## Summary

-Semantic Versioning, combined with CodePushGo, has made OTA updates for Capacitor apps more efficient.
+Semantic Versioning, combined with CodePushGo, has made OTA updates for React Native apps more efficient.
 With 947.6 million updates delivered and 1,400 production apps using this system [\[1\]](https://capgo.app/), deployment processes have become 81% more efficient [\[1\]](https://capgo.app/).
 This setup allows developers to push updates quickly and in a controlled manner, bypassing app store delays.

 Here’s what developers are saying: